-The Scadden laboratory has provided Youmna with a rich environment to grow as independent scientist.
+Dr. David Scadden’s laboratory has provided Youmna with a rich environment to grow as an independent scientist.
 She had the unique chance to hone her skills in highlighting relevant clinical and scientific problems that need to be addressed; successfully attracting funding resources (Dubai Harvard Foundation for Medical Research, Aplastic Anemia and MDS International Foundation, Leukemia Lymphoma Society) and building a strong network of collaborations both within and outside of the laboratory.
 She has also been privileged with the opportunity to mentor a group of talented Harvard college undergraduate students (Justine Hasson, Sebastian Cruz, Jefferson Siedl) whose contribution to her work is of great value.